-We are located along the coast and on an earthquake fault line, increasing the chances that a natural disaster may impact our borrowers and us.
+We are located along the east coast of the United States and on an earthquake fault line, increasing the chances that a natural disaster may impact our borrowers and us.
 We have a Disaster Recovery Plan in place; however, the amount of time it would take for our customers to return to normal operations is unknown.
 Our plan is reviewed and tested annually.